 Q: What do you like to do in your spare time in Yogyakarta?

-Q: Favourite Indonesian food and place to eat:
+Q: Favourite Indonesian food/ favourite place to eat:

 Q: Favourite Indonesian word/phrase:

-Q: What places in Indonesia have you visited during your semester so far?
-What is your favourite trip?
+Q: What places in Indonesia have you visited during your Semester so far?